Ethereum 2.0: The Complete Guide

 • Harmony – Their Russian team is building a Java client for ETH2

 ETH2 will be launched in three important phases.
 The process will reduce the technical risk of breaking things.
-These three phases containing the following milestones:
+These three phases contain the roadmap with the following milestones:

 • Launch of the beacon chain including PoS validation